Selden Woman Arrested After Fatal Hit-and-Run Kills Pedestrian on College Road

 What Happened

-When Sixth Precinct officers arrived at the location, they found Randolph King, 36, of Selden, unconscious in the roadway, police said.
-King was pronounced dead at the scene by a physician assistant from the Office of the Suffolk County Medical Examiner, according to authorities.
+The crash was not discovered by responding officers — it was a passing motorist who first noticed a body and vehicle debris scattered in the roadway and called 911 to report the emergency, police said.
+That anonymous good Samaritan’s call set the response in motion.
+When officers from the Suffolk County Police Sixth Precinct arrived at the scene, they found Randolph King, 36, of Selden, lying unconscious in the road.
+Despite emergency response efforts, King did not survive.
+He was pronounced dead at the scene by a physician assistant from the Office of the Suffolk County Medical Examiner, according to Patch.

 Location & Road Context